 File complaints now

-We know how frustrating and disturbing it is to family life to have to drop everything to call in a complaint or enter one online.
-The Town of East Hampton must recognize that it is unreasonable:
+We know how frustrating and disturbing it is to family life to have drop everything and call in or jot down noise complaints to file later.
+The town of East Hampton must recognize that:

-▪ to expect those who bear the brunt of noise and pollution from KHTO operations to bear the additional burden of having to file noise complaints!
+-- it is unreasonable to expect those who bear the brunt of noise and pollution from JPX operations to bear the additional burden of having to file noise complaints!

 -- it is unreasonable, year after year, for East Hampton Town to continue to request we file noise complaints; the town has access to years of complaint data.

-Complaint fatigue is real.
-The Town of East Hampton must recognize that every operation at KHTO is a real noise and air pollution event.
+Complaint fatigue is real, the Town of East Hampton must recognize that.

-Recent complaint data is important to politicians; many decisions are made based on the numbers of residents complaining on a particular issue, and the squeaky wheel that gets the grease.
-Without complaints, airport proponents will continue to insist that there are only a few chronic noise complainers and thereby provide politicians with the excuse they need to continue to do nothing.
+That said, we know recent complaint data is important to politicians; many decisions are made based on the numbers of residents complaining on a particular issue, and it's the squeaky wheel that gets the grease.
+Without noise complaints, East Hampton Town will continue to insist that there are only a few chronic noise complainers and thereby provide politicians with the excuse they need to continue to do nothing.